 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide will be at 3:43 am and the next high tide at 3:05 pm.
-The first low tide will be at 9:03 am and the next low tide at 9:37 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:33 am and the next high tide will be at 4:55 pm.
+The first low tide will be at 10:44 am and the next low tide at 10:51 pm.

-The lunar phase is a Waning Gibbous.
-Today we will have 8 hours and 50 minutes of sun.
-The solar transit will be at 12:04 pm and the length of time the moon will be visible will be 14 hours and 2 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 10 hours and 15 minutes of sun.
+The solar transit is at 12:30 pm and the length of time the moon will be visible will be 13 hours and 47 minutes.

-The solunar fishing calendar in Aberdeen tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Aberdeen tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

-from 3:46 pm to 5:46 pm, average activity Major period (moon down).
+from 5:13 pm to 7:13 pm, high activity Major period (moon up).
 This period also coincides with sunset; therefore the sun will exercise more influence, possibly obtaining greater activity than expected

 Tide timetable for Aberdeen.
 The times are generated in local time in Washington and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: